Corruption in Eritrea: Factors

+Media freedom

-An additional factor in the spread and persistence of corruption is the lack of an independent press to report on it.
-Eritrea has been described as “Africa's biggest prison for the media.”
+The lack of an independent press has also contributed to the spread and persistence of corruption.
+Eritrea has been described as "Africa's biggest prison for the media."
 The only news media are government-owned, and experts compare them to the Soviet media.

 Judiciary

-The 1997 Eritrean Constitution calls for a judiciary that is independent from parliament.
-None of this has been implemented, however.
+The Eritrean Constitution, which calls for a separation of the judiciary, executive, and legislative branches, has never been implemented.
+Eritrea had not yet held free elections.

+The National Assembly had last met in 2002; opposition parties were prohibited, as were civic organizations, the right to assemble, and freedom of the press; the judiciary was inactive; the ruling party, government, and military formed "one single conglomerate of power" with "a low level of transparency."
+Since 2001, civil liberties were "gradually restricted," with "numerous arbitrary arrests" and human-rights violations on an "alarming" scale.
+From 150th place on Transparency International's 2012 Corruption Perceptions Index, Eritrea dropped to 166th in 2014.

 Instead there is a judicial system consisting of two separate court systems: Regular Courts that adjudicate disputes based on law and Special Courts that adjudicate disputes that are not based on law.
-The latter courts are supposed to address corruption, but are themselves considered by Amnesty International and other experts to be “one of the most corrupt and inhumane court systems” globally.
+The latter courts are supposed to address corruption, but have been considered to be "one of the most corrupt and inhumane court systems" globally.

 Military

-A 2013 report by Transparency International UK called Eritrea the “most militarised country in Africa,” with about 20% of its population in uniform.
+A 2013 report by Transparency International UK called Eritrea the "most militarised country in Africa," with about 20% of its population in uniform.
 For this reason, many have called Eritrea the 'North Korea' of Africa.
 The army is not only large but also one of the nine most corrupt armed forces in the world, along with Algeria, Angola, Cameroon, the DRC, Egypt, Libya, Syria, and Yemen.
-According to TI, there is a possible scheme in place of public funds earmarked for "secret" military purposes in the name of national security which are in truth appropriated illicitly.
-There are said to be several military-owned businesses with “unauthorised private enterprise by military personnel.”
+According to Transparency International UK, there is a possible scheme in place of public funds earmarked for "secret" military purposes in the name of national security which are in truth appropriated illicitly.
+There are said to be several military-owned businesses with "unauthorised private enterprise by military personnel."